linneagear/CodeRefactory3/README.md

 ## Motivation
 The task was to take existing code and refactor it to make more accessible.
 The client is a marketing agency who wanted their site to be optimized for search engines.

-must contain at minimum a description of what the project is, screenshots of essential code

 ## Tech Used
 Built with
 * [VS Code](https://code.visualstudio.com/)